Brevex/Concord/README.md

 <br>

-<h2> &#128269; Sobre o Projeto </h2>
+<h2> &#128269; About the project </h2>

 <br>

-<p> Projeto realizado durante o Bacharelado em Tecnologia da Informação (BTI)
+<p> Project carried out during the Bachelor of Information Technology (BTI)
-para a matéria Linguagem de Programação I. Se trata de um programa feito em C++ que simula um chat via terminal.
-O programa funciona recebendo comandos que executam uma determinada função, como criar usuários, enviar mensagens, criar servidores, criar canais e etc.</p>
+for the subject Programming Language I. This is a program made in C++ that simulates a chat via terminal.
+The program works by receiving commands that perform a certain function, such as creating users, sending messages, creating servers, create channels, etc.</p>

 <br>